 does not contain known security risks to Relying Parties; and

 is difficult to patch or replace without substantial economic outlay.

-Subscriber Public Key
+Public Key

 The CA SHALL reject a certificate request if the requested Public Key does not meet the requirements set forth in Appendix A or if it has a known weak Private Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys).